myracheng/linecospar/README.md

 ## LineCoSpar
-This repository contains the source code for the LineCoSpar algorithm and implementation of the experiments described in "Preference-Based Bayesian Optimization in High Dimensions with Human Feedback."
+This repository contains the source code for the LineCoSpar algorithm and implementation of the experiments described in "Human Preference-Based Learning for High-dimensional Optimization of Exoskeleton Walking Gaits."